playframework/play-samples/play-java-pekko-cluster-example/README.md

  and forming a cluster between them.
 The following steps will package the application and prepare folder with necessary artifacts for the execution:

 1. open a terminal and change directory to the `play-java-pekko-cluster-example` folder.
-2. package the application using `sbt dist` from the
+2. package the application using `sbt dist` or `./gradlew distZip` from the
-3. locate the file `play-java-pekko-cluster-example/target/universal/play-java-pekko-cluster-example-1.0-SNAPSHOT.zip`, copy it to a folder of your choice and `unzip` it.
+3. locate the file `play-java-pekko-cluster-example/target/universal/play-java-pekko-cluster-example-1.0-SNAPSHOT.zip` or `build/distributions/play-java-pekko-cluster-example.zip`, copy it to a folder of your choice and `unzip` it.

 > NOTE: This sample application ships with extra config files that make it very easy to run multiple nodes on a single machine.
 If you want to